Kazmirchuk/nats-tcl/KvAPI.md

 The callback is invoked in the following order, once for each entry:
 1. Historical entries for all matching keys (only with `-include_history true`).
 1. Current entries for all matching keys (if `-updates_only false`).
-2. Then it is invoked once again with an empty `entry` to signal "end of current data".
+2. Then it is invoked once again with an empty `entry` to signal "end of current data" (even if `-updates_only true`).
 3. When a key is updated, it is invoked with a new entry.

 If you opt for the **array** option:
 1. Current keys and values from the bucket are inserted into this array.
 2. Afterwards, updates in the bucket are delivered as they happen.

-If a key is deleted or purged from the bucket, and `-ignore_deletes false`, the corresponding key will be removed from the array as well.
+3. If a key is deleted or purged from the bucket, and `-ignore_deletes false`, the corresponding key will be removed from the array as well.

 Thus, you effectively have a local cache of a whole KV bucket or its portion that is always up-to-date.
 Depending on your use case, this might be more efficient than querying the bucket with `[$kv get]`.

 The array can't be a local variable.

-The returned `kv_watcher` object has the following methods:
-- `consumer` - returns the internal `nats::ordered_consumer` object (for advanced use cases).
-- `destroy` - stops watching and destroys the object.

 ### kv destroy
 TclOO destructor.
 Remember to call it before destroying the parent `nats::jet_stream`.

+## `nats::kv_watcher`
+### watcher consumer
+Returns the internal `nats::ordered_consumer` object (for advanced use cases).
+### watcher destroy
+Stops watching and destroys the object.
-## Error handling
+# Error handling
 KV-specific errors are listed in JsAPI.md